-Being involved in a motor vehicle accident is an unexpected, terrifying experience which can have significant financial and emotional consequences for you and your family.
+Being involved in a motor vehicle accident is unexpected, and can be a terrifying experience which can have significant financial and emotional consequences for you and your family.
 Obtaining medical attention should be your first priority.
-There are, however, important steps you must take to comply with legislation and protect your rights, as TGB lawyer Daniel Clarke explains.
+There are, however, important steps you must take to comply with legislation and protect your rights, as TGB lawyer Tim White explains.

 At the Accident Scene

 - Obtain the name, address and contact number of the other driver and registration number of the other vehicle;

 - Obtain the names, addresses and contact numbers of any witnesses to the accident;

 - Obtain the vehicle collision report number; and